Tampico High School “Trojans”

 Other District scores unavailable

-1938-39 East Moline Regional TOurnament Coach’s name & record needed
+1938-39 East Moline Regional Tournament Coach’s name & record needed

 East Moline Regional Scores